ansyblenetwork/ansybleblog/_posts/2021-03-20-a-comparison-with-signal-and-telegram.md

 At a high level, Signal ties security to your device, while Ansyble ties security to your password.
 (Ansyble currently does not support two-factor authentication.
 This would certainly change if it actually got a userbase.)

-#### Cryptographic protocol

-Signal's crypotographic protocol is really quite good.
-I'm not aware of many theoretical deficiencies, and I essentially used the Signal protocol with Ansyble.

-I did notice one minor deficiency: After you send a message and Signal updates your encryption keys, the next time your keys update is when you get a reply.
-In a one-sided chat, this could mean that keys are not updated for a long time.
-In contrast, Ansyble will update your keys on every single message in a conversation, as long as your friend is _logged in_.

 #### Portability

 Signal is not portable.
 This is by design.
 The main advantage is self-explanatory: Eve essentially cannot eavesdrop without your phone in hand.